Sonia Sotomayor: Justiceship

 Sotomayor cast her first vote as an associate Supreme Court justice on August 17, 2009, in a stay of execution case.
 She was given a warm welcome onto the Court and was formally invested in a September 8 ceremony.
-Sotomayor's inaugural case in which she heard arguments was on September 9 during a special session, Citizens United v.
+The first case in which Sotomayor heard arguments was on September 9 during a special session, Citizens United v.
 Federal Election Commission.
 It involved the controversial aspect of the First Amendment and the rights of corporations in campaign finance; Sotomayor dissented.
-In her vigorous examination of Floyd Abrams, representing the First Amendment issues in the case, Sotomayor challenged him, questioning 19th century rulings of the Court and saying, "What you are suggesting is that the courts, who created corporations as persons, gave birth to corporations as persons, and there could be an argument made that that was the Court's error to start with ... [imbuing] a creature of State law with human characteristics."
+In her vigorous examination of Floyd Abrams, representing the First Amendment issues in the case, Sotomayor questioning the Court's 19th-century rulings and said, "What you are suggesting is that the courts, who created corporations as persons, gave birth to corporations as persons, and there could be an argument made that that was the Court's error to start with ... [imbuing] a creature of State law with human characteristics."

 Sotomayor's first major written opinion was a dissent in the Berghuis v.
 Thompkins case dealing with Miranda rights.
-As her first year neared completion, Sotomayor said she felt swamped by the intensity and heavy workload of the job.
+As her first year neared completion, Sotomayor said she felt swamped by the job's intensity and heavy workload.
 During the oral arguments for National Federation of Independent Business v.
-Sebelius, Sotomayor showed her increasing familiarity with the Court and its protocols by directing the opening questions of the arguments to Donald Verrilli, the Solicitor General who was representing the government's position.
+Sebelius, Sotomayor showed her increasing familiarity with the Court and its protocols by directing the opening questions of the arguments to Donald Verrilli, the Solicitor General representing the government's position.

-In succeeding Justice Souter, Sotomayor did not change the Court's net philosophical and ideological balance.
-While many cases are decided unanimously or with different voting coalitions, Sotomayor has continued to be a reliable member of the liberal bloc of the court when the justices divide along the commonly perceived ideological lines.
-Specifically, her voting pattern and judicial philosophy has been in close agreement with that of Justices Breyer, Ginsburg and Kagan.
-During her first couple of years there, Sotomayor voted with Ginsburg and Breyer 90 percent of the time, one of the highest agreement rates on the Court.
-In a 2015 article titled "Ranking the Most Liberal Modern Supreme Court Justices", Alex Greer identified Sotomayor as representing a more liberal voting pattern than both Elena Kagan and Ruth Bader Ginsburg.
-Greer placed Sotomayor as having the most liberal voting history of all the current sitting Justices, and slightly less liberal than her predecessors Thurgood Marshall and John Marshall Harlan II on the Court.
+In succeeding Souter, Sotomayor did not change the Court's net philosophical and ideological balance.
+Many cases are decided unanimously or with different voting coalitions, but Sotomayor has remained a reliable member of the Court's liberal bloc when the justices divide along the commonly perceived ideological lines.
+Specifically, her voting pattern and judicial philosophy has been in close agreement with that of Justices Breyer, Ginsburg, and Kagan.
+During her first few years there, Sotomayor voted with Ginsburg and Breyer 90 percent of the time, one of the highest agreement rates on the Court.
+In a 2015 article, "Ranking the Most Liberal Modern Supreme Court Justices", Alex Greer identified Sotomayor as representing a more liberal voting pattern than both Kagan and Ginsburg.
+Greer assigned Sotomayor the most liberal voting history of all the sitting justices, and a slightly less liberal record than her predecessors Thurgood Marshall and John Marshall Harlan II.